MainShayne233/react-component-boilerplate/README.md

 npm run build
 ```

-This will produce an `index.js` file, which will compile and expose the exports
+This will produce an `index.js` file, which will expose the exports
 listed in `src/index.js`

 Then you can just require/import like any React component: